 You can leave them in the same cage and monitor how they interact.
-If they get along but still have mild tension, then put them in separate cages at night.
+If they get along but still experience mild tension, put them in separate cages at night.

-Be sure to reward your parrots for good behavior.
+Reward the parrots for good behavior.
 According to the Journal of Comparative Medicine, birds are responsive to training through positive reinforcement.

-- Scratch their heads affectionately when spending time with them
+- Scratch their heads affectionately when spending time with them.

 Provide Equal Attention

-- Speaking to it softly.
+- Speaking to them softly.

-- Offering treats equally.
+- Offering treats fairly and equally.